Police probe woman's unexplained death

 These are external links and will open in a new window

-Police are investigating the unexplained death of a woman on a road in Perthshire.
+Police are investigating the unexplained death of a woman beside a road in Perthshire.

-The woman's body was discovered on the B8062 Auchterarder to Dunning road on Thursday.
+The woman's body was discovered in a wooded area near the B8062 Auchterarder to Dunning road on Thursday.

-Officers said their inquiries were at an early stage and the road is currently closed.
+Officers said their inquiries were at an early stage and the road is currently closed while an investigation is carried out.

+They have appealed for anyone who saw anything suspicious on the road in the preceding days to come forward.